joelouthan/Theologicus/src/genesis/genesis07-11-24.md

 Basic facts: God is not a liar and does not possess the ability to lie

->Titus 1:1-2 (CSB) Paul, a servant of God and an apostle of Jesus Christ, for the faith of God’s elect and their knowledge of the truth that leads to godliness,in the hope of eternal life that God, who cannot lie, promised before time began.
+>Titus 1:1-2 Paul, a servant of God and an apostle of Jesus Christ, for the faith of God’s elect and their knowledge of the truth that leads to godliness,in the hope of eternal life that God, who cannot lie, promised before time began.

->Numbers 23:19 (CSB) God is not a man, that he might lie, or a son of man, that he might change his mind.
+>Numbers 23:19 God is not a man, that he might lie, or a son of man, that he might change his mind.
 Does he speak and not act, or promise and not fulfill?

->Hebrews 6:17-19a (CSB) Because God wanted to show his unchangeable purpose even more clearly to the heirs of the promise, he guaranteed it with an oath,so that through two unchangeable things, in which it is impossible for God to lie, we who have fled for refuge might have strong encouragement to seize the hope set before us.
+>Hebrews 6:17-19a Because God wanted to show his unchangeable purpose even more clearly to the heirs of the promise, he guaranteed it with an oath,so that through two unchangeable things, in which it is impossible for God to lie, we who have fled for refuge might have strong encouragement to seize the hope set before us.
 We have this hope as an anchor for the soul, firm and secure.

 More so, when God promises he will do something, rest assure it will be done in the way he said it would.